 |600 - 629 points

 Students involved in any form of academic dishonesty (including but not limited to plagiarism or `cheating') on any MGT 482 coursework will receive a failing grade for the course.

 Three texts are assigned: Business Ethics: A Managerial, Stakeholder Approach (Weiss), Taking Sides (Newton & Ford), and The Principles of Scientific Management (Taylor).
 Students are expected to read each assigned chapter before the scheduled lecture for that chapter.
-Assigned case studies, supplementary reading materials, and course videos will be available from the instructor.
+Assigned case studies, supplementary reading materials, and course videos will be available on the course website.
 Students will be provided social change project abstracts for end-of-term presentations by their class colleagues.

 MIDTERM AND FINAL EXAMINATIONS:

-Three exams will be given, covering assigned texts, assigned readings, class lectures, and/or group presentations.
+Three exams will be given, covering assigned texts, assigned readings, class lectures, streaming video, and/or team project presentations.
 The exams will include short essay, multiple choice, true/false and fill-in questions.
-The midterm exams will cover the introductory lectures as well as Weiss's text, and are not designed to be comprehensive; the final exam will focus on concluding lectures and team project presentations, but is additionally designed to be comprehensive in nature.
+The midterm exams will cover the introductory lectures as well as Weiss's text, and are not designed to be comprehensive; the final exam will focus on concluding lectures, but is additionally designed to be comprehensive in nature.
 Consult course schedule for an outline of topics to be covered on each exam (includes links to study guides).